Anbeeld/ACAI/docs/analysis.md

 #### 2. Distributed scheduling over one-shot global recalculation

-The mod does not try to solve everything on one pulse.

-Evidence:

-- `events/Anbeelds_AI_Monthly.txt` distributes economy, ship, robot, and building work over different day windows
-- `events/Anbeelds_AI_Yearly.txt` keeps slower-changing systems on yearly cadence

-Why this choice makes sense here:

-- it reduces script burst load
-- it avoids synchronized all-empires-at-once behavior
-- it lets the author keep many specialized routines without running them all every month
+The mod does not try to solve everything on one pulse. `events/Anbeelds_AI_Monthly.txt` distributes economy, ship, robot, and building work over different day windows, while `events/Anbeelds_AI_Yearly.txt` keeps slower-changing systems on yearly cadence.
+This reduces script burst load, avoids synchronized all-empires-at-once behavior, and lets the author keep many specialized routines without running them all every month.

 #### 3. Active planner plus static-override alignment

 The repository does not rely only on events, and it does not rely only on vanilla AI weights.
-It does both.

-Evidence:

-- the `aai_*` and `acai_*` event/effect layer decides buildings, fleets, starbases, armies, healing, and parts of expansion
-- the `common/technology`, `common/traditions`, `common/ascension_perks`, `common/component_templates`, `common/section_templates`, `common/country_types`, and `common/defines` layers push vanilla AI and the ship designer toward the same doctrines
+It does both: the `aai_*` and `acai_*` event/effect layer decides buildings, fleets, starbases, armies, healing, and parts of expansion, while the `common/technology`, `common/traditions`, `common/ascension_perks`, `common/component_templates`, `common/section_templates`, `common/country_types`, and `common/defines` layers push vanilla AI and the ship designer toward the same doctrines.
+A scripted planner alone would still fight vanilla fallback logic; a static-weight rewrite alone would not solve dynamic failures like transport recovery, healing, or colony saving.

-Why this choice makes sense here:

-- a scripted planner alone would still fight vanilla fallback logic
-- a static-weight rewrite alone would not solve dynamic failures like transport recovery, healing, or colony saving

 #### 4. Strong specialization over broad flexibility